21 Great Day Trips From New York City

 Providence, Rhode Island

-On the museum front, Providence is home to RISD Museum, which belongs to Rhode Island School of Design, one of the premiere art schools in the nation.
-Head to Brown University’s John Hay Library to see their special collections, or visit the Museum of Natural History and Planetarium.
+On the museum front, Providence is home to RISD Museum, which belongs to the Rhode Island School of Design, one of the premiere art schools in the nation.
+Head to Brown University’s John Hay Library to see their unique collections, or visit the Museum of Natural History and Planetarium.

 If your day trip from NYC coincides with Waterfire, all the better.
-On Saturdays during summer months, the Providence River is lit up with fires for a beautiful display.
-Food trucks, vendors, and street performers are eager to share their talents with you as you walk along the riverfront.
+On Saturdays during summer, the Providence River is lit up with fires for a beautiful display.
+Food trucks, vendors, and street performers eagerly share their talents as you walk along the riverfront.
 Gondola rides are also available if you want privileged viewing.

-To take one of the best day trips from New York City, taking a train will be the fastest option.
+Taking a train will be the fastest option to take one of the best day trips from New York City.
 Clocking in at just over three hours, grab a train at Penn Station to Providence Amtrak Station.
-Driving takes a bit longer (three and a half hours), but parking in Providence is plentiful if that’s what you choose to do.
+Driving takes a bit longer (three and a half hours), but parking in Providence is plentiful if you choose to do that.

 Washington